-Tunde Toth is a visual arts practitioner and arts educator based working in Ireland since 1998.
+Tunde Toth is an arts practitioner and researcher living and working in Ireland since 1998.

-Through the research and development of these projects Tunde explores different forms of participation: she is interested in collaborative working processes where participants shape, identify and `re-imagine` both process and outcomes – they are in a dialogue with their project.
-While making work, they also become active contributors to the documentation of their process.
-She explores the possible forms of co-authorship, co-ownership for each work and investigates the relevant ethical questions.
-Ethical issues related to documentation, evaluation, participants` consent, archives and the “after-life” of these archives are the main areas of her current MA studies (LIT School of Art and Design, MA SPACE Programme, to be completed in September 2018).
-She is working in the overlapping areas of participatory, collaborative and pedagogic art and social arts practices.
+Through the research and development of socially engaged projects Tunde explores different forms of participation: she is interested in collaborative working processes where participants shape, identify and `re-imagine` both process and outcomes – they are in a dialogue with their project.
+While making art, they also become active contributors to the documentation of their process and take agency and ownership of their work.
+Tunde explores the possible forms of co-authorship, co-ownership for each work and investigates the relevant ethical questions.
+Ethical issues related to documentation, evaluation, participants` consent, archives and the “after-life” of these archives were central to her research in her MA studies in Limerick (LIT LSAD, MA SPACE: Master of Art and Design in Social Arts Practice and Creative Environment 2018).

-Previous studies and qualifications include MA Literature (1998 at Pecs University, Hungary).
+Previous studies include MA Literature (1998 at Pecs University, Hungary).

 Tunde’s studio based art (making) practice gradually shifted towards a socially engaged, conversational and collaborative practice that is more inclusive and involves working with participants from non-art backgrounds.
 The studio as a space went through a transformation and became a not-always-a-physical space for experiments, thinking, reflection, writing and research.